World's Craziest Sports

 The Oddball Games

 If you only think of things like football helmets, basketball hoops, and hockey sticks when you hear the word "sports," well, get ready to go out-of-bounds.
-Today, you'll get a look at some of the most unusual sports in the world, like extreme ironing, competitive log-throwing, limbo-skating, and worm-charming.
+Today, you'll get a look at some of the most unusual sports in the world, like limbo-skating, underwater hockey and worm-charming.
 That's right: It's time for the oddball games.

 Ask About Today